-The government plans to equip every British home with a smart meter by 2020, but this had to be pushed back to 2024 after some significant teething troubles with the technology - not least the fact that many first-generation devices haven't been able to cope with households switching energy supplier.
+The government planned to equip every British home with a smart meter by 2020, but this had to be pushed back to 2024 after some significant teething troubles with the technology - not least the fact that many first-generation devices weren't able to cope with households switching energy supplier.

 Early adopters of the smart tech found their meters stopped working when they switched energy supplier, leading energy companies to push for the deadline to be pushed back until they could make sure the technology was fully up to speed.

 The government has since announced that the roll out deadline will now be delayed until 2025, due to installations being forceably halted during the coronavirus lockdown.

 Households aren't obliged to take an energy smart meter, but all must have been offered the choice by their supplier before the deadline.

 Although the extension of the roll out deadline is a common sense move, households could be hit with higher energy bills as the cost of installing the new equipment is likely to rise beyond the £13 billion initially forecast.